-The first stage Summary Report is released in September prior to the distribution of reports to parents.
+The first stage summary (preliminary) information is released in August prior to the distribution of reports to parents.
 This report shows preliminary results at each year level and domain by state and territory and nationally.

-The second stage is the full National Report that includes final results by gender, Indigenous status, language background other than English status, parental occupation, parental education, and location (metropolitan, provincial, remote and very remote) at each year level and for each domain of the test.
-This report, which relies on more detailed analysis, is published at a later date.
+The second stage is the full national report that includes final results by gender, Indigenous status, language background other than English status, parental occupation, parental education, and location (metropolitan, provincial, remote and very remote) at each year level and for each domain of the test.

-From 2011, the NAPLAN Writing test has been a persuasive writing task.
-Prior to 2011, the NAPLAN Writing test was a narrative task.
+Since 2011, the NAPLAN writing test has been a persuasive writing task.
+From 2008 to 2010, the NAPLAN writing test was a narrative writing task.

 Because there is a difference in the way the narrative and persuasive tasks function across year levels, an additional NAPLAN scale specifically for persuasive writing has been developed.
 As this is a different scale, persuasive writing scores should not be compared with narrative writing scores from previous years.

 After the sample assessments have taken place a public report is released providing a national comparison of student performance against the relevant framework.
 A technical report is also released, which aims to provide detailed information about the conduct of the NAP sample subject so that valid interpretations of the relevant results can be made, and future NAP sample assessment cycles can be undertaken and linked with appropriate information from past NAP sample assessments.